dikortis/LetsTalkETC/Episodes/Episode_10.md

 and I had the thought a couple weeks ago
-I brought it up on slack that the what if the the etherium decided one day to say you know what okay fine we made a mistake with the Dow hard fork and from now on we're going to admit our mistake and we're going to believe in the mutability and that's going to be a core principle and we learned our lesson that that could cut the legs up from ET c and so then all of a sudden that's not a distinguishing feature a ttc anymore now that probably won't happen but I think
+I brought it up on slack that the what if the the ethereum decided one day to say you know what okay fine we made a mistake with the Dow hard fork and from now on we're going to admit our mistake and we're going to believe in the mutability and that's going to be a core principle and we learned our lesson that that could cut the legs up from ETC and so then all of a sudden that's not a distinguishing feature a ttc anymore now that probably won't happen but I think